ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

     dependency p[H=q:H]   p/A.hs -\             p/H.hsig <-\
                                    \--imports-> q/H.hs ----/ implements

-    -- Import on p/H.hsig is replaced with import of local merged signature H dependency p[H=<H>]   p/A.hs -\             p/H.hsig
+    -- Import on p/H.hsig is replaced with import of home merged signature H dependency p[H=<H>]   p/A.hs -\             p/H.hsig
-                                   \--imports-> (local merged signature H)
+                                   \--imports-> (home merged signature H)

 For each dependency, we must show that each implementing module *implements* the signature of the unit it is instantiating.
 We can